Case Interview Practice

 How to solve

-• Clarify the problem statement.
+• Clarify the objectives of the case.

-• Gather data on market trends and competitor analysis.
+• Gather relevant data and assumptions.

-• Summarize your findings clearly.
+• Summarize your findings clearly and concisely.

 Industry-specific pitfalls

-• Overlooking seasonal variations in travel demand.
+• Overlooking seasonal trends in travel demand.

 Metrics that matter